 Generally, not many people would take you seriously if you’re still working out of your house, even if you’re a true professional.
 Yet these days, no one has to find out, and there are affordable ways to overcome the obstacle of paying for a real office.
 Here are a few options:

 - Most affordable: Get a membership at a coworking space, which allows its members to use a common facility with Internet access, lots of desks and lounges, conference rooms and usually a place to hold events.
 In San Diego, you could check out 3rd Space, Co-merge, Union North Park and PreFab.

 - A virtual office: There are several “virtual offices” which offer various services for small businesses such as mail delivery, secretaries, on-demand meeting rooms, as well as part-time or full-time dedicated working space.
 Check out intelligentoffice.com and Alliance Virtual Offices.

 - Fancier: Regus is a company that rents real office space, business lounges and conference rooms within business buildings around the US.
 Rent is higher than co-working spaces, but you get a real office with dedicated space just for you.

 Once you decide to join one of these working spaces, you can usually use their address as your own company’s address - even receive mail!

 Now your business is already looking much bigger than it might really be!

 9. Build your social media presence and be active.

 I’m sure you’ve heard it, but in case you haven’t created a social media page for your business NOW is the time to do so.
-It’s free, easy to setup and a great and easy solution to keep connected with your contacts and fans, specially if you’re business website is still under development.
+It’s free, easy to set up and a great and easy solution to keep connected with your contacts and fans, especially if you’re business website is still under development.